security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Guidance on use

 The `Area of Operations` fields document multiple and concurrent areas of operation of an organization.
-The value entered in this field is the Open Street Map name for the lowest-level formal geographical area that best describes where an organization has operated in some manner.
+The value entered in this field is the OpenStreetMap name for the lowest-level formal geographical area that best describes where an organization has operated in some manner.

 ## Area of Operations: OSM object ID number {#organization_aoo_osm_id}